 - 1 egg

-- 1/2 lemon
+- ½ lemon

-- 2 tsp minced garlic
+- 2 teaspoon minced garlic

-- 2 tbsp mustard
+- 2 tablespoon Dijon mustard

-- Salt & pepper to taste
+- salt and pepper to taste

 - 8 - 10 baby red potatoes

-- 3 tbsp olive oil
+- 3 tablespoon olive oil

-- 1 tbsp Italian seasoning
+- 1 tablespoon dried Italian herb blend

-- 1/2 tsp roasted red pepper flakes
+- ½ teaspoon roasted red pepper flakes

-- 1 pound green beans (cut in half)
+- 1 pound green beans cut in half

-- 1/2 cup breadcrumbs
+- ½ cup breadcrumbs

-- 1/2 cup grated parmesan cheese
+- ½ cup grated parmesan cheese

-- 4 tbsp butter
+- 4 tablespoon butter

-- 2 tsp minced garlic
+- 2 teaspoon minced garlic

 To prep the meal:

 - Crack the egg into the bottom of a large dish with a lid.
 Add the lemon, garlic, mustard, and a pinch of salt & pepper and whisk them together with the egg.

-Chop the potatoes and add them to a zip-top plastic baggie.
+- Chop the potatoes and add them to a zip-top plastic baggie.
 Add the olive oil, Italian seasoning, and red pepper flakes.
 Seal the bag and toss to coat.
 Squeeze all the air out of the bag possible and store the potatoes in the fridge.

-Wash and trim the green beans.
+- Wash and trim the green beans.
 Cut them in half and store them in the fridge.

 When you’re ready to bake:

-Mix the breadcrumbs and parmesan in a pie dish or large plate.
+- Mix the breadcrumbs and parmesan in a pie dish or large plate.
 Dredge each chicken breast through the crumbs to coat.
 Place the chicken on the prepared cookie sheet.

-Pour the potatoes on a second cookie sheet.
+- Pour the potatoes on a second cookie sheet.
 Bake the chicken and potatoes in the oven for 15 min.

-In a microwave safe container, melt the butter and garlic.
+- In a microwave safe container, melt the butter and garlic.
 Set aside.